Call For Free Consultation: (307) 634-4000

 Premises Liability

-Premises LiabilityPremises liability is a type of tort law that holds a property owner accountable for any injury or death that occurs on their property due to negligence or unsafe conditions.
-Both private and public property owners have a legal responsibility to provide a safe environment for any persons visiting their property whether it is a private residence, grocery store, or amusement park.
+Premises LiabilityPremises liability is a type of tort law that holds a property owner accountable for injury or death that occurs on their property due to negligence or unsafe conditions.
+Both private and public property owners have a legal responsibility to provide a safe environment for persons visiting their property whether it is a private residence, grocery store, amusement park, or other public or private space.
 Although there may be variance in laws state-by-state, Wyoming property owners are liable for accidents if their negligence contributed to resulting injuries.

 Not every accident that occurs on another person’s property is entitled to compensation under a premises liability lawsuit.
 In order to determine if your case can be considered for a premises liability lawsuit there are five facts that must be established: